 The Guam Behavioral Health and Wellness Center (GBHWC) is Guam's single state agency for alcohol and substance abuse prevention and treatment and mental health promotion.
-GBHWC's Prevention and Training Branch is direct responsible for preventive services, works to promote overall health and wellness through the public health model, recognizing that prevention is a lifelong process that requires multi-sectoral partnerships with a broad base of community stakeholders for effective implementation.
+GBHWC's Prevention and Training Branch (P&T) is directly responsible for preventive services, works to promote overall health and wellness through the public health model, recognizing that prevention is a lifelong process that requires multi-sectoral partnerships with a broad base of community stakeholders for effective implementation.

-The Branch under the Clinical Services Division oversees and administers the prevention setaside funds for the SAPT block grant as well as the implementation of the Synar amendment.
-The Branch continuously develop for mental health and substance abuse prevention and treatment services that will be strategically aligned and guided with the SAMHSA's Strategic Prevention Framework (SPF) and its five steps comprised of 1) conducting need assessment, 2) mobilization and capacity building, 3) planning, 4) implementing evidenced based strategies, and 5) monitoring and evaluation.
+The Branch oversees and administers the prevention set-aside funds for the SAPT block grant as well as the implementation of the Synar amendment.
+The Branch continuously develops mental health and substance abuse prevention and treatment services that will be strategically aligned and guided with the SAMHSA's Strategic Prevention Framework (SPF) and its five steps comprised of 1) conducting need assessment, 2) mobilization and capacity building, 3) planning, 4) implementing evidenced based strategies, and 5) monitoring and evaluation.
 Prevention is an on-going, lifelong process aimed at promoting healthier lifestyles by reducing the demand for alcohol, tobacco and other drugs in our community through education.

-The Branch's vision...is an island community empowered and committed to making informed decisions towards a healthier (mental, physical, spiritual) future for ourselves and other on Guam.
+Additionally, GBHWC encourages the development of public-private partnerships and collaboration in the development of school-based/community-based programs for mental health and substance abuse prevention and early intervention services.
+The Branch's vision... is an island community empowered and committed to making informed decisions towards a healthier (mental, physical, spiritual) future for ourselves and other on Guam.